puppetlabs/puppetlabs-lvm/README.md

 Provides Logical Resource Management (LVM) features for Puppet.

+> This module is supported by the Puppet community.
+We expect it to be of the same high
+> quality as our own Supported modules, but it does not qualify for Puppet Support plans.
+> See the `CODEOWNERS` file for usernames of the maintainers.

 ## Usage Examples

 This module provides four resource types (and associated providers):